 SEO splits opinions.
 Is SEO the secret to success, without which your website will languish in obscurity?
 Or should the SEO salesperson's claim to guarantee first page rankings be treated with a healthy dose of scepticism?

 The truth is a bit of both.
 Ignoring it is likely to damage your online marketing efforts.
 At the same time, you probably don't need to spend a fortune on SEO – and can't expect to be the most visible and visited law firm website even if you do.

 "Your potential clients are searching online for legal services and the answers to a range of legal issues.
 Getting your website content in front of them and driving traffic from the top of the search engines is what SEO is all about."

 Ben Trott, managing director, Marketing Lawyers

 If you have a website, SEO matters to you.
 How much, and what you should do about it, depends on what your marketing strategy is.

 Some law firms rely on search engines like Google for a large percentage of their new client leads.
-A number of new entrants to the legal services market have looked at this sort of business model to start and grow their own client bases, particularly to promote private client services such as personal injury and conveyancing.
+Indeed, a number of new entrants to the legal services market have looked at this sort of business model to start and grow their own client bases, particularly to promote personal legal services for individuals such as personal injury and conveyancing.
 Other legal practice areas that lend themselves well to search engine marketing and indeed internet marketing generally include family law, litigation and probate.